-Oz (who has 'Champion' running through his core like a stick of Blackpool' rock) talks about his 12th Man (Football) and Rear View Mirror (Barber Shops), two new initiatives to get conversations started with men developed by The Outsiders.
+Oz (who has 'Champion' running through his core like a stick of Blackpool rock) talks about his 12th Man (Football) and Rear View Mirror (Barber Shops), two new initiatives to get conversations started with men, developed by The Outsiders.

-Miriam has some news about Public Liability Insurance which available to any Time to Change Champion organising a public facing social contact activity or event which requires cover.
+Miriam has some news about Public Liability Insurance which is available to any Time to Change Champion organising a public facing social contact activity or event which requires cover.
 Conditions apply.